-The Rank Risk Index shows significant movement from around the 6th May 2016.
+The Rank Risk Index shows significant movement from around the 6th of May 2016.

-This too shows volatility in the SERPs from around the 5th May 2016.
-The MozCast weather report only gives data up until the 9th May, so we will have to wait a few more days to get the full picture from this chart.
+This, too, shows the volatility in the SERPs from around the 5th of May 2016.
+The MozCast weather report only gives data up until the 9th of May, so we will have to wait a few more days to get the full picture from this chart.

 What Google Had to Say

-In the tweet below you will see the response from Gary Illyes, at Google.
-As you can see, it is not very helpful and does not give much information away, instead using a reaction gif to indicate a “shrug”, but with a sly “wink” at the same time.
+In the tweet below, you will see the response from Gary Illyes, at Google.
+As you can see, it is not very helpful and does not give much information away, using a reaction gif to indicate a “shrug” with a sly “wink” at the same time.
 What can we read into this?
 Something is happening, but they won’t tell us any more than that.

 John Mueller was equally cryptic: